AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/application-project-structure.md

 `manifest.json` defines the application and its configuration.

-An eap package based on `manifest.json` is similar to one based on a `package.conf`.
+An ACAP application based on `manifest.json` is similar to one based on a `package.conf`.
 The features previously configured using the `package.conf` and special configuration files are now included in `manifest.json`.

 Use `manifest.json` for ACAP SDK version 3.3 and later.